noplacenoaddress/RNMnetwork/Part 8 - Personal consideration/3 -  Machine numbers.md

 I'm not a noble and i'm not a masonic nor I've got some Lions or Rotary affiliations.

+> *Now those machines are connected to the remote neural control network, but could also be connected by Internet or by a private metropolitan area network or could be connected by analogical telephone cable and could be reached by a remote PPP call with a modem.
+And many others technologies.*

 ### External links

 1. https://en.wikipedia.org/wiki/Proverb